ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

-The advantage of this approach is that you do not need to wait for every single request at the time when it is sent.
-Instead, you can send multiple requests at once and "collect" the responses later, potentially in a different order.
+With this approach, you can batch send multiple requests at once and "collect" the responses later, potentially in a different order.
 Do not forget that the `ReceiveReply` is still a blocking call.

+---

 #### 4. Multi-request VPP call

 The VPP binary API also defines multi-request messages, where a single request generates multiple
 replies.
-Programs  will often use such a call for reading data from VPP.
+Programs  will often use this call for reading data from VPP.

-Multi-request messages contain a `Dump` suffix for a request message, and a `Details` suffix for a reply.
+Multi-request messages contain a `Dump` suffix for a request message, and a `Details` suffix for a reply message.
 Let's use a multi-request call to retrieve configured interfaces.

+---

 Prepare a new method and define the request of type `SwInterfaceDump`.
-Call this request using `SendMultiRequest` and retain the retrieved context:
+Call this request using `SendMultiRequest()` and retain the retrieved context:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}
 	multiReqCtx := p.vppChan.SendMultiRequest(request)
 }
 ```

+---

 Since you are expecting multiple replies, process them in a loop and define new reply messages for each iteration:
 ```go